James W. McAndrew: Start of career

 Assigned to the 21st Infantry Regiment, McAndrew served initially in the western United States, and took part in the Ghost Dance War against the Sioux in 1890–1891.
 He was promoted to first lieutenant in 1894, and assigned to the 3rd Infantry.
 McAndrew served in Cuba during the Spanish–American War, and took part in the Battle of El Caney and the Siege of Santiago.
 In 1899, McAndrew was promoted to captain, and he served in the Philippines during the Philippine–American War.
 From 1905 to 1906, he served with the 3rd Infantry in Skagway, Alaska.

 Later career

 Andrews was an instructor at the Army Service Schools until 1909.
 He was an honor graduate of his Army School of the Line class in 1910, and graduated from the Command and General Staff College in 1911, after which he remained on the faculty and was promoted to major.
 In 1913 he graduated from the Army War College, after which he served on the Army staff at the War Department.
-He was promoted to lieutenant colonel in 1916, and was appointed as commandant of the Army Service Schools.
+He was promoted to lieutenant colonel in 1916, and was appointed to succeed Charles Miller as commandant of the Army Service Schools.